Data room trends: what's shifting in the VDR market and what you should care about

 What is a VDR data room used for?

 A virtual data room (VDR) is a secure online environment for storing and sharing confidential documents during transactions or ongoing business processes.
-Common uses include startup fundraising (sharing financials and pitch materials with investors), M&A due diligence, board reporting, legal transactions, and real estate deals.
+Common uses include startup fundraising, M&A due diligence, board reporting, legal transactions, and real estate deals.
 The defining characteristic is control - a VDR lets you determine who sees what, track how they engage, and revoke access when needed.

 Will AI replace virtual data rooms?